Home Expeditions What to Expect on an Expedition Cruise

 • Go ashore in all conditions.
 Antarctic weather changes fast and conditions that look uninviting from the ship frequently reveal themselves as extraordinary once ashore.
 The passengers who stay aboard during difficult-looking landings are, consistently, the ones who regret it most.

 • Put the camera down occasionally.
-The impulse to photograph everything in Antarctica is understandable and largely unstoppable.
-The moments that are most remembered — the whale surface 5 metres from the Zodiac, the penguin that stops and looks directly at you for a sustained moment, the silence of a glacial bay at what the clock calls midnight — are almost invariably recalled by passengers who were present rather than composing.
+The moments most remembered — the whale surface five metres from the Zodiac, the penguin that stops and looks directly at you, the silence of a glacial bay at midnight — are invariably recalled by passengers who were present rather than composing.

-• Talk to the guides outside of formal sessions.
-The expedition team eats in the same dining room, drinks in the same bar, and is on deck watching the same wildlife as the passengers.
+• Talk to the guides outside formal sessions.
+The expedition team eats in the same dining room, drinks in the same bar, and watches the same wildlife.
 The informal conversations — at breakfast, on deck, at the bar in the evening — frequently produce the most specific and personal insights into the places being visited.
-These are people who have spent years in these environments.
-The questions worth asking rarely fit neatly into a lecture format.

 • Book optional activities as early as possible.
 Kayaking, camping, and photography workshops fill at or before embarkation on most departures.
 If these matter to you, book them in advance rather than planning to decide when you arrive.